oconnor663/applied_crypto_2021_fall/sha256/readme.md

 enough mixing to guarantee collision resistance and all the other security properties?
 It seems to be enough today, but what about ten or twenty years from now?
 Will SHA-256 be able to withstand another generation of clever attacks and faster computers?
-Maybe one of you will have a hand in that research...
+Maybe some of you will have a hand in that research...

 In any case, for now we have our secure compression function.
-With this working, we're on the home stretch.
+With this working, we've turned onto the home stretch.
 The full hash function is in sight.

 ## Padding